Town of Antigonish Sewer Treatment Plant

 • The lagoon at the STP is shaped like a kidney and is 1,500 feet long.
 That is the equivalent of five U.S. football fields.

-• The lagoon is 14 feet deep in its centre.
+• The lagoon is 14 feet deep in its center.

 • It is divided into six cells.